Admission Requirements for listing on the Official Market

-For Mineral Companies, the SEM may waive both the requirements regarding the minimum number of 200 shareholders and the minimum percentage of 25% in public hands in appropriate circumstances.
+For Mineral Companies, the SEM may waive the requirement to have a minimum percentage of 25% in public hands in appropriate circumstances.

 Chapter 19 of the Listing Rules makes provision for the listing of both sponsored and unsponsored issues of Depositary Receipts (DRs).